 Write like Ernest Hemingway: good, straight and true.
 Plain language advocates will tell you that clear communication is your only objective: don’t fill your resume with fluff.
 Verbose or archaic language or overused business jargon won’t make you sound intelligent—it will make you sound boring and intolerable.
 If you actually make it to an interview, your potential employer will also notice the disparity between your verbal style and your writing style, which can be a deal-breaker.
+A fast cash loan is necessary for people who have immediate bills to pay but haven’t yet received their weekly pay.
 Do away with unnecessary adverbs and adjectives, and make sure every sentence delivers the truth with strength and conviction.

 And it might sound surprising, but take yourself out of it.
 You should write in first person, but take the pronoun out: instead of ‘I achieved (this thing)’, it should read ‘Achieved (this thing)’.

 Mirror their sales pitch

 Part of your research into your potential employer is looking for statements about the philosophies, values, missions, and goals they have.

 Their websites and marketing collateral should give you an idea of what they’re about and how they want to be seen.
 Mirror elements of their key phrases so they see their reflection in you—but not verbatim, and only if you mean it.